muggy8/improbable/have-and-havenot/9nyC33pA.md

 "What sort of danger is she actually in?"

-"A-ah right. the Grandmasters in the Guild of Mastery are seen as the protectors of humanity and those who are able to match the Grandmasters in power but isn't a Grandmaster themselves are considered to be a major threat to all of humanity and are therefore known as Phantom Lords.
+"A-ah right.
+The Grandmasters in the Guild of Mastery are seen as the protectors of humanity.
+Those who are able to match the Grandmasters in power but isn't a Grandmaster themselves are considered to be a major threat to all of humanity and are therefore known as Phantom Lords.
 I know that you don't really see that as a problem but in our world, we are absolutely unable to accept the total destruction of all humanity nor do we believe we can recover from such a disaster.
 That's why all those who are seen as major threats to humanity are hunted down by the Mastery League and that fate is the fate I would like to save my daughter from."

 "Oh… that's quite the conundrum you have going on.
 So what's your plan for saving her from the life of being hunted?"